 Poor mobility at the ankle and/or toes puts stress on all four structures that cause heel pain.
 Mobility issues also force you to use not-so-optimal compensation patterns at your foot and knee increasing your risk for foot, knee, hip and spine pain!

 For professional help easing your heel pain, contact Next Level Physical Therapy today at 661-383-9828.

 What causes heel pain?

 Pain in your heel can be due to inflammation or tiny tears of the Achilles tendon or the plantar fascia; inflammation of the bursa or a thinning of the fat pad on the bottom of the foot.

-How do I fix it?
+How do I fix heel pain?

+Checking your foot and ankle mechanics is crucial.
+Stiffness in the ankle is a major culprit in heel pain.
 Assessing your dynamic foot posture (the position of your foot and toes during activity) will also give you a clue as to the cause and the solution for your pain.
 Both a rigid foot or a foot that is too flexible can result in pain, but how you treat each issue can be completely different.

 To reduce your pain immediately: